yitaozh/yitaozh.github.io/source/_posts/Designing-Data-Intensive-Applications.md

 Idempotent operations can be an effective way of achieving exactly-once semantics with only a small overhead.

+##### Rebuilding state after a failure

-Any stream process that requires state must ensure tha this state can be recovered after a failure.
+Any stream process that requires state must ensure that this state can be recovered after a failure.

 One option is to keep the state in a remote datastore and replicate it, but it is slow.